RobCThompson/UdemyGoLangTraining/notes.md

 If the repository was created on Github with a README.md document or some other content then the repo's might not match so it's likely to be a good idea to *PULL* the remote repo before making changes to the local one.
 Do this with `git pull origin master`.

-Then, continue to use git as you would locally, i.e adding files with `git add <filename>` or `git add -all` and commiting with `git commit -m "a useful message"`.
+Then, continue to use git as you would locally, i.e adding files with `git add <filename>` or `git add --all` and commiting with `git commit -m "a useful message"`.

 If you then wish to push back to github do so with `git push -u origin master` or just `git push`.